LucianoCaccia/rofex-html/README.md

 # rofex-html
-HHTML components Rofex Matba project
+## HTML components Rofex Matba project
+/autoridades-pages contain the html to insert in Drupal pages body / contain html to paste on drupal paragraph home page